jcsung-star/Challenge_12/report-template.md

 * Machine Learning Model 2:
     * Description of Model 2 Accuracy, Precision, and Recall scores.
     - By using the RandomOverSampler module to resample the data, Model 2 had a balance accuracy score improves to 0.99.
-    - The initial imblance is corrected by this test where the valaue counts of y-resamppled is 56271 for 0 (healthy loans) and 1 (high risk loans).
+    - While the precision of the healthy loans remains 100%, the initial imblance is corrected by this test where the valaue counts of y-resamppled is 56271 for 0 (healthy loans) and 1 (high risk loans).

     ![resampled](Images/classification_report_module_resampled_data.PNG)